Yoav666s/dnd-wiki/collections/_monsters/nornfeld/jasper-middlewood.md

   **Misty Step (2/day).** Jasper casts Misty Step, using the same spellcasting ability as Spellcasting.
 actions: |
-  **Multiattack.** Jasper makes one psychic strike and casts Momentary Madness.
+  **Multiattack.** Jasper makes one psychic strike and casts Momentary Madness if available.

   **Psychic Strike.** Wisdom Saving Throw: DC 16, one creature within 90 feet.
-Failure: 9 (2d6 + 2) Psychic damage.
+Failure: 14 (3d6 + 3) Psychic damage.

-  **Momentary Madness.** Wisdom Saving Throw: DC 16, one creature within 60 feet.
+  **Momentary Madness.
+(Recharge 5-6)** Wisdom Saving Throw: DC 16, one creature within 60 feet.
 Failure: The target has the Charmed condition for 1 round.
 While charmed in this way, the target's eyes glow a sickly shade of purple.
 The charmed target must use its action before or after moving to make a melee attack against a creature other than itself that Jasper mentally chooses.
 If you choose no creature or if none are within its reach, the charmed target acts normally.

   **Spellcasting.** Jasper casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 16, +8 to hit with spell attacks):